ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 Writing correct and robust kernel code starts with disciplined variable usage.
 The tips below will help you avoid subtle bugs, improve code readability, and align with FreeBSD kernel development conventions.

 **Always initialise your variables**: Never assume a variable starts at zero or any default value, especially in kernel code, where behaviour must be deterministic.
 An uninitialized variable could hold random garbage from the stack, leading to unpredictable behaviour, memory corruption, or kernel panics.
-Even when the variable will be overwritten soon, it’s often safer and more transparent to initialise it explicitly unless performance measurements prove otherwise.
+Even when the variable will be overwritten soon, it's often safer and more transparent to initialise it explicitly unless performance measurements prove otherwise.

-**Don't use variables before assigning a value**: This is one of the most common bugs in C, and compilers won’t always catch it.
+**Don't use variables before assigning a value**: This is one of the most common bugs in C, and compilers won't always catch it.
 In the kernel, using an uninitialized variable can result in silent failures or catastrophic system crashes.
 Always trace your logic to ensure every variable is assigned a valid value before use, especially if it influences memory access or hardware operations.

-**Use `const` whenever the value shouldn’t change**:
+**Use `const` whenever the value shouldn't change**:
 Using `const` is more than good style; it helps the compiler enforce read-only constraints and catch unintended modifications.
 This is particularly important when:

 * Passing read-only pointers into functions